mozilla/pkipolicy/rootstore/policy.md

     -   cRLDistributionPoints or OCSP authorityInfoAccess extensions for which no operational CRL or OCSP service exists.

-5. We will consider adding certificates for additional CAs to the default certificate set upon request only by an authorized representative of the subject CA.
+5. We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA.
 6. We require that all CAs whose certificates are distributed with our